MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetOperationCallback.md

 `operation`

-The handle to an active operation
+The handle to an active operation.

 `context`

-Optional pointer to a context that is passed to the callback
+Optional pointer to a context that is passed to the callback.

 `callback`

-The target callback that is invoked on completion of an operation
+The target callback that is invoked on completion of an operation.

 ## Return Values